ecosensors/EcoDs18b20/README.md

  Library for the DS18B20, under development and without guarantee.
 Update will come later

+ For now, it only works for one sensor

 It's based on the following code [See more](https://www.carnetdumaker.net/articles/mesurer-une-temperature-avec-un-capteur-1-wire-ds18b20-et-une-carte-arduino-genuino/)

 ```